nifadhasanh21/blog/README.md

-# Personal Blog – Nifad Hasan
+# Personal Blog – Nifad Hasan Eimu

 A clean, fast, and fully responsive personal blog built using **HTML, CSS, and JavaScript**, hosted on **GitHub Pages** with a custom domain.